 The first 18 months of incremental production from a horizontally recompleted well is taxed at 5.76 percent.
 After this period, the tax rate reverts to 9.26 percent for post-99 wells or 12.76 percent for pre-99 wells.
-There were no horizontally recompleted oil wells approved in 2011, 2013 or 2014.
+There has been no production reported from horizontally recompleted oil wells after FY 2012.